What do pawnbrokers do?

 Legislation applicable to pawnbrokers

-The laws that apply to pawnbroking also apply to ‘buy-back’ arrangements where a pawnbroker buys the goods from the Under the Australian Consumer Law, a person who buys goods or services for less than $40 000 or for personal or home use., and gives the consumer the right to re-purchase the goods (s 3(2) SHDP Act).
+The laws that apply to pawnbroking also apply to ‘buy-back’ arrangements where a pawnbroker buys the goods from the consumer, and gives the consumer the right to re-purchase the goods (s 3(2) SHDP Act).

 The provisions of the NCC (ss 76–81) that allow the re-opening of unjust transactions apply to loans from pawnbrokers (s 6(9) NCC).
-Otherwise, the NCC does not apply to the provision of A debt that does not have to be paid until some future time.
-Being allowed to pay later, in the future, for something you are getting now. by a pawnbroker ‘in the ordinary course of a pawnbroker’s business (being a business which is being lawfully conducted by the pawnbroker)’ (s 6(9)).
+Otherwise, the NCC does not apply to the provision of credit by a pawnbroker ‘in the ordinary course of a pawnbroker’s business (being a business which is being lawfully conducted by the pawnbroker)’ (s 6(9)).

 However, if the pawnbroker has not complied with the SHDP Act, it is arguable that the business isn’t being lawfully conducted and accordingly, the NCC does apply.
 This assists the consumer, because a breach of the SHDP Act only leads to a penalty, and is of little benefit to the consumer.
 The significance of the breach is likely to be relevant.

 Otherwise, regulation 2B(1)(c) of the ASIC Regulations 2001 (Cth) confirms that the provision of credit by a pawnbroker is a financial product for the purposes of the ASIC Act 2001 (Cth) (‘ASIC Act’).
-This suggests that the Behaviour that takes unfair advantage of a vulnerable person in a contract or other transaction.
-The vulnerability can be due to factors such as poor education, disability, language difficulties or being affected by alcohol. and Something done by a manufacturer or seller that is unfair, dishonest or likely to mislead a consumer when buying goods or services. prohibitions in the ASIC Act, rather than the Australian Consumer Law, apply to pawnbroking.
+This suggests that the unconscionable conduct and misleading or deceptive conduct prohibitions in the ASIC Act, rather than the Australian Consumer Law, apply to pawnbroking.

 Under the SHDP Act, a pawnbroker must be registered (s 5) and have a notice displayed so it is clearly visible to the public from outside the premises.
 The notice must show the maximum amount charged weekly and monthly by the pawnbroker, and state that in special circumstances a higher amount may be charged (s 23).

-A pawnbroker must require from everyone attempting to pawn goods Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. as to the person’s identity.
+A pawnbroker must require from everyone attempting to pawn goods evidence as to the person’s identity.
 A pawnbroker must not accept goods for pawn from someone under 16 (s 23(1) SHDP Act).

 A pawnbroker must keep accurate and complete records about every transaction in the form and containing the information required by the Second-Hand Dealers and Pawnbrokers Regulations 2008 (Vic) (‘SHDP Regulations’).
-Details that must be recorded include details of the goods pawned, full name and address of the borrower, the amount of money advanced on the goods, the (1) A statement giving the details of a crime an accused person is claimed to have committed.
-(2) A personal property security.
-(3) A judge’s directions to a jury at the end of a case. for the loan and the period of the loan.
+Details that must be recorded include details of the goods pawned, full name and address of the borrower, the amount of money advanced on the goods, the charge for the loan and the period of the loan.

 A pawn ticket must be issued in the form of Schedule 2 of the SHDP Regulations.
 The pawn ticket must include the amount of the loan, charges, and the period of the loan.
 This must be given to the consumer with a notice in the form of Schedule 3 of the SHDP Regulations.
 This notice includes information about redeeming goods, charges and sale of unredeemed goods.